Atlantic City BOE wants independent investigation into issue of accused child pornographer

-Atlantic City’s Board of Education voted to have an independent investigation into what happened in 2017, when a now-accused child pornographer was fired the school district.
+Atlantic City’s Board of Education voted to have an independent investigation into what happened in 2017, when a now-accused child pornographer was fired from working in the school district.

-Kayan Frazier was employed as a substitute and then worked for a company that provided substitute staff to the schools.
+Kayan Frazier was employed as a substitute teacher and then worked for a company that provided substitute staff to the city’s schools.